maximilianvoss/musicsync/README.md

 URI: https://accounts.spotify.com:443/authorize?client_id=e26995898f9f4e4d9bf45b3001e6701d&response_type=code&redirect_uri=https%3A%2F%2Fmaximilian.voss.rocks%2Fspotify-redirect&state=x4xkmn9pu3j6ukrs8n&scope=playlist-read-private%2Cplaylist-read-collaborative%2Cplaylist-modify-private%2Cplaylist-modify-public&show_dialog=true
 ```

-Open this URI in your web-browser, enter your credentials, agree and see that you are going to be redirected to `redirectUri`.
+Open this URI in your web-browser, enter your credentials, agree and see that you are going to be redirected to `spotify.redirectUri`.
 The URI has a  parameter `data` appended.
 Take the value (after the data parameter is a state parameter, make sure you don't copy this as well).
 Take the `data` parameter and execute:
 ```bash